djplaner/blog/docs/2014/02/02/moodle-activity-viewer-mav-and-the-promise-for-bricolage/index.md

 ---
-title: "#moodle Activity Viewer (MAV) and the promise for bricolage"
+categories:
+- elearning
+- thesis
 date: 2014-02-02 12:01:49+10:00
-categories: ['elearning', 'thesis']
+next:
+  text: '"MAV, #moodle, process analytics and how I''m an idiot"'
+  url: /blog2/2014/02/03/mav-moodle-process-analytics-and-im-an-idiot/
+previous:
+  text: What should be covered in EDC3100?
+  url: /blog2/2014/01/22/what-should-be-covered-in-edc3100/
-tags: ['mav']
+tags:
+- mav
+title: '"#moodle Activity Viewer (MAV) and the promise for bricolage"'
 type: post
 template: blog-post.html
 comments: